TheHorseTeaCompany

 Bye Bye Hair Tea

-A cup of tea for horses that are shedding their coats.
+A cup of tea for horses that are shedding their coat.

-Shedding... it's part of it, but sometimes it can feel like your horse is leaving half of its coat behind all at once.
+Shedding… it’s part of it, but sometimes it can feel like your horse leaves half its coat behind all at once.

-This tea is an herbal mix of cleavers, stinging nettle, dandelion, and milk thistle.
+This tea is a spicy mix ofcleavers,nettle, dandelion, and milk thistle.

-Perfect for when the seasons change and your horse slowly exchanges its winter coat for a fresh new look.
+Perfect for when the seasons changeand your horse slowly swaps its winter coat fora fresh new look.

-Give your horse natural support during shedding with Healtea™ - Bye Bye Hair Tea.
-This carefully composed herbal mix helps your horse's body during coat changes and contributes to a comfortable feeling during this period.
+Give your horse natural support during the shedding season with Healtea™ - Bye Bye Hair Tea.
+This carefully composed herbal mix helps your horse’s body during coat change and contributes to a comfortable feeling during this period.

 Ingredients: